-" shtr+iris comp w/o move" As above but with the iris and shutter each making 1/2 of the required compensation " Move varies w/o Camera" Move varies but the camera speed does not vary
+varies w/o move Camera speed changes during the move but the move is otherwise not affected. shtr comp w/o move As above but the shutter compensation iris comp w/o move As above but the iris compensation shtr+iris comp w/o move As above but with the iris and shutter each making half of the required compensation Move varies w/o Camera Move varies but the camera speed does not vary

-When one of these (apart from "is fixed") has been selected, one is then able to go into the camera speed editing graph and implement the changes he desires.
+When one of these (apart from "is fixed") has been selected, you can go into the camera speed editing graph and implement the desired changes.

+14.3.
 Camera Speed Editing Graph

 The speed of the camera is programmed through editing a graph of speed against frame count.
 Before the camera speed is edited, the move should be fully worked out and checked at the fastest speed of the camera to make sure that the move can be executed.
-Then set the camera speed to the speed at which you want the move to start and enter the Camera Speed Editing graph.
+Then set the camera speed to the speed at which you want the move to start and in the Graph view, select Speed Profile to enter the Camera Speed Editing graph.